 To test the starter, you need to first locate it by following the battery’s red wires.
 Once you have located it, you will notice its two poles sticking out.
 Next, form a connection by placing the screwdriver across the two poles.
 But make sure your hand doesn’t touch the metallic part of the screwdriver.

 After creating the connection, you can listen to the starter and find out if it’s running.
-If the Jeep’s starter is running, it’s still fine, but if it’s not, you need a replacement.
-After replacing it, you can ensure that all the wires linking the starter to the engine and the battery are in good condition.
+If the Jeep’s starter is running, it’s still fine; otherwise, you will need a replacement.
+After replacing it, ensure that all the wires linking the starter to the engine and the battery are in good condition.

 Step 4: Confirm If the Ground Strap Is Loose